Develop your original ideas in a supportive community of researchers.

 You apply for your programme through the University of Edinburgh’s online Degree Finder and its associated application service, EUCLID.

-Applications to start a PhD programme in September 2021 will open on 1st October 2020 and close at the end of July 2021.
+Applications to start a PhD programme in September 2021 are now open.

 Fees and funding